 A rash is an irritated area of the skin that is sometimes itchy, red, and painful.
 Possible causes of rash in people with HIV include:

-A rash may be the first sign that a person is infected with HIV.
-This earliest stage of HIV infection is called acute HIV infection.
 A rash may also be a symptom of HIV infection at any stage of the disease.

 Rash may be a symptom of other infections.
 HIV destroys the infection-fighting cells of the immune system.
 Damage to the immune system puts people with HIV at risk of infections, and rash is a symptom of many infections.